fediverse-governance/fediverse-governance.github.io/manuscript.md

 * Consider joining one or more server admin/moderator forums (ex: the [Mastodon Discord for supporting members](https://www.patreon.com/mastodon), [IFTAS Connect](https://connect.iftas.org)) for peer support, resource sharing, and easier communication with other server teams.

-#### Opportunities for addressing unmet needs & unmitigated risks {#opportunities-for-addressing-unmet-needs-&-unmitigated-risks}
+#### Opportunities for addressing unmet needs and unmitigated risks {#opportunities-for-addressing-unmet-needs-and-unmitigated-risks}

 Solutions to the more challenging problems server teams discussed with us will require ambitious action across multiple levels of society, but we think a first step is to **clearly identify opportunities to contribute to the health and longevity of the Fediverse** and **the unique opportunities for self-governance and humane networking** it can provide.
 We also discuss each of these opportunities in greater depth in the accompanying document, **Fediverse Governance Opportunities for Funders and Developers**.